equalitie/Caislean/doc/common.md

 ## Description

 This role contains tasks meant to bring basic security improvement to the
-system: setting up a firewall using `ufw`, changing default file creation mask, hardening SSH configuration, etc.
+system: install essential packages and repositories, setting up a firewall using `ufw`, changing default file creation mask, hardening SSH configuration, etc.

 It is strongly recommended to include this role in first position in any Caisleán installation.